 \section{Experiments}

-Experiments have been carried out on two basic open-set point cloud {learning} tasks: point cloud semantic segmentation and classification.
-We test methods on the customized point cloud datasets: S3DIS\textit{-Split} for open-set 3D semantic segmentation; ModelNet40\textit{-Split} and ScanObjectNN\textit{-Split} for open-set 3D classification.
-In general, we present rich experimental data to indicate the feasibility of our open-set settings for point cloud {learning}.
+Experiments have been conducted on two fundamental open-set point cloud learning tasks: point cloud semantic segmentation and classification.
+We test methods on customized point cloud datasets: S3DIS\textit{-Split} for open-set 3D semantic segmentation, and ModelNet40\textit{-Split} and ScanObjectNN\textit{-Split} for open-set 3D classification.
+In general, we present rich experimental data to indicate the feasibility of our open-set settings for point cloud learning.
 Coupled with more ablation studies, our PointCaM mechanism is comprehensively verified using different benchmarks and backbone networks.